 10. Clean your home.

 Clean your house.
 Seriously, I know this can be a drag, but a clean home is a healthy home.
 I’m not just talking about vacuuming, I’m referring to wiping things down with disinfectant wipes or sprays.
-You’ll want to do countertops, kitchen cupboard knobs, faucet handle, refrigerator/freezer door handles, microwave handle, stove and oven knobs, all door handles, and more.
+You’ll want to do countertops, kitchen cupboard knobs, faucet handle, refrigerator/freezer door handles, microwave handles, stove and oven knobs, all door handles, and more.
 I have a checklist for you to download right here: Disinfecting Checklist.
 You can also find it in Freebies along with some other amazing tips.

 11. Vaccines.